-The Jikei Center for Neuroscience of Pain (JCNP) was established in April 2014 as the first member of the Core Centers for Advanced Medicine of The Jikei University.
-The JCNP was created to advance clinical and biomedical research in The Jikei University under the support of the Ministry of Education, Culture, Sports, Science and Technology-Supported Program for the Strategic Research Foundation at Private Universities (S1311009; FY2013-2018).
+The Jikei Center for Neuroscience of Pain (JCNP) was established in April 2014 as the first member of the Core Centers for Advanced Medicine of The Jikei University as a stronghold to advance the research, clinical and biomedical, in the Jikei University under the support of the Ministry of Education, Culture, Sports, Science and Technology-Supported Program for the Strategic Research Foundation at Private Universities (S1311009; FY2013-2017).

 Pain is one of the most serious concerns in medicine.
-Besides being a beneficial alarm for on-going harmful events, such as the injury and inflammation, pain is not only a simple sensation but it is also inevitably "painful," causes suffering, and is accompanied by strong negative emotions.
-Such emotional aspects of pain also cause patients to remember the potentially harmful situations.
-However, such an emotional aspect of pain also decreases quality of life, prevents concentration and rest, and leads to various mental disorders, including depression and anxiety.
+Besides being a beneficial physiological alarm for on-going harmful events, such as the injury and inflammation, pain is not only a simple sensation but it is inevitably suffering, being accompanied by strong negative emotions.
+This latter characteristic also helps patients remember the potentially harmful situations to change their future behaviors.
+However, such emotional aspect of pain also results in decreased quality of life.
+It prevents concentration and rest and leads the patients to various mental disorders including depression and anxiety.
 These changes often lead to various psychosomatic complications.
-Thus, identifying the neural mechanism underlying the emotional aspect of pain is an urgent issue to alleviate, control, and mitigate the patient's suffering from a large variety of pain symptoms described in various parts of the body, such as the head, back, viscera, and even absent limbs.
+Thus, identifying the cerebral mechanism underlying the emotional aspect of pain is an urgent issue to alleviate, control, and mitigate the patient's suffering from a large variety of pain symptoms described in various parts of the body, such as the head, back, viscera, and even absent limbs (e.g., "phantom limb pain" syndrome).
 Recent advances in pain science have identified the networks of the brain as the nuclear mechanism responsible for such clinically "undesired" pain.
-In particular, chronic pain, which numerous patients have (>15% of the population in major countries), is now thought to be established through changes in the widely distributed neural networks underlying the sensory, cognitive, and affective dimensions of pain.
+In particular, chronic pain, which numerous patients claim (>15% of the population in major countries), is now thought to be established through changes in the widely distributed neural networks underlying the sensory, cognitive, and affective dimensions of pain.
 The JCNP has been successful in integrating the activities of the diverse research teams in The Jikei University and other institutions to establish a basis for advances to be made in understanding, evaluating, and mitigating unnecessary pain.